mwshinn/mwshinn.github.io/index.md

 I study computations in the brain: this includes deciphering the algorithms the brain uses to make sense the world, and uncovering the implementation of those algorithms on neural hardware.
-I do this by creating new experimental and statistics techniques to look at single neurons, local circuits, and brain-wide activity patterns across timescales.
+I do this by creating new experimental and statistical techniques to look at single neurons, local circuits, and brain-wide activity patterns across timescales.

-*Technical keywords: spatial transcriptomics, theoretical neuroscience, electrophysiology, two-photon imaging, V1, phantom oscillations, generalized drift-diffusion model, resting state fMRI, autocorrelation*
+*Technical keywords: spatial transcriptomics, timescales, theoretical neuroscience, electrophysiology, two-photon imaging, V1, phantom oscillations, generalized drift-diffusion models, reliable component analysis, resting state fMRI, autocorrelation*

 [List of publications](https://scholar.google.com/citations?hl=en&user=ytVKRfkAAAAJ&view_op=list_works&sortby=pubdate)